AI Agent Integration Guide

 - Create Admin Account — Set the admin email and password

-After a fresh installation is complete, open your browser and visit http://localhost:13000 (default port), then log in with the admin account you just set up.
+After installation is complete, open your browser and visit http://localhost:13000 (default port), then log in with the admin account you just set up.

 (If you prefer working in the command line, you can also run nb init to enter the interactive wizard, or nb init --env=app -y to use default configuration with one command.)